WhistOnline/backend/README.md

 REVOKE CONNECT ON DATABASE users  FROM PUBLIC;
 GRANT CONNECT on DATABASE users  TO whist;

-GRANT USAGE ON SCHEMA public TO new_user;
+GRANT USAGE ON SCHEMA public TO whist;

 GRANT ALL PRIVILEGES ON DATABASE users TO whist;
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO whist;